sitegeist/Sitegeist.Monocle/README.md

         defaultPrototypeName: 'Vendor.Site:Prototype'
 ```

-### Configuration
+### Sites - Configuration

-All configurations can be overwritten for each site-package.
+All configurations can be overwritten for each selected site package.

 ```YAML
 Sitegeist: